 Sagging eyelids not only make you look older, but they can also limit your peripheral vision.
-Skilled dermatologist and cosmetic surgeon Roberta Sengelmann, MD, performs blepharoplasty (eyelid surgery) procedures at Santa Barbara Skin Institute in Santa Barbara, California.
+Skilled dermatologist and cosmetic surgeon Roberta Sengelmann, MD, performs blepharoplasty (eyelid surgery) procedures at Santa Barbara Skin Institute in Santa Barbara and Solvang, California.
 If you’re concerned about loose or sagging skin around your eyes, call or book an appointment online.

 Blepharoplasty is a type of cosmetic surgery that removes excess skin, muscle, and fat from around your eyes.
 Reducing droopy eyelids improves your vision while also making you look younger.

 Over time, your eyelids stretch and the muscles that support them begin to weaken.
 This may cause excess fat to collect above and below your eyelids, creating a saggy or droopy appearance.